The Bupa Health Foundation is one of the leading charitable foundations dedicated to health in Australia.

 How is the winner announced?

-Selected finalists will be invited to attend the annual Bupa Health Foundation Emerging Health Researcher Award event on 18 November 2015 where the overall winner will be announced.
+Selected finalists were invited to attend the annual Bupa Health Foundation Emerging Health Researcher Award event on 18 November 2015 where the overall winner was announced.